Université du Québec à Rimouski: Marine sciences

-From its beginning, Université du Québec à Rimouski has been at the forefront of the study and understanding of the marine environment.

-The recognition of marine sciences as an area of excellence has enabled UQAR to develop a sizeable research capacity in the field.
-Today, UQAR has brought together a remarkably strong group of researchers, whose expertise touch on a vast array of questions in the field of marine sciences.
+UQAR developed a sizeable research capacity in the field of marine science.

-The Institut des sciences de la mer de Rimouski enjoys international recognition as the flagship of Quebec research in this field.
+The Institut des sciences de la mer de Rimouski is internationally recognized as the flagship of Quebec research in this field.

 Over the past decade, more than $50M have been invested in infrastructure, including equipment, to support the marine science sector in the Rimouski region, in particular at UQAR-ISMER.

 Regional development

-QAR’s expertise in regional development is anything but a random process.
-It is the result of a long tradition of reflection and research that goes back several decades.
-At the beginning of the Quiet Revolution in the 1960s, the Quebec and Canadian governments identified the Lower St. Lawrence and Gaspésie regions as future laboratories for social experimentation in the area of regional development.
+At the beginning of the Quiet Revolution in the 1960s, the Quebec and Canadian governments identified the Lower St. Lawrence and Gaspésie regions as future regions for social experimentation in the area of regional development.

 UQAR is looking to better grasp the issues and problems facing regions in connection with current economic and societal changes.
 Researchers associated with this line of research analyze socioterritorial dynamics affecting regions and create tools for development assistance.

 Regional development is a primary institutional focus in both basic and applied research, with a number of organized research units.
-This field of multidisciplinary study meets regional, national, and international concerns.

-Nordicity
+Nordic studies

-UQAR is dedicated to the study of the Far North and cold lower latitudes, a field known as “nordicity.”
+UQAR is dedicated to the study of the Far North and cold lower latitudes.
 This research area brings together a diversity of researchers with a multidisciplinary interest in northern environments around a number of highly complementary disciplines.

 Research at the Biology, Chemistry, and Geography Department is aimed at better understanding the processes of environments in cold climates in order to respond to major conservation and sustainable management challenges.
 It helps to determine a state of reference for the northern environments and their changing dynamics.

-Regional development researchers and students analyze the socioterritorial dynamics in Quebec, including the North, and create development assistance tools.
+Regional development researchers and students analyze the socioterritorial dynamics in Québec, including the North, and create development assistance tools.
 Focus is placed on the effects of development policies on the regional economy, the social acceptability of natural resource exploitation projects, and local community adaptation to climate change.

 Health research at UQAR is characterized by a multidisciplinary approach to the study of healthcare in rural areas, including northern regions, both in regards to care and services and to the populations concerned, mainly vulnerable groups.

-UQAR’s expertise in engineering is focused in a number of areas related to mechanical and electrical engineering, allowing for the implementation of a range of projects, such as identification and exploitation of wind power energy potential in northern environments, including technological innovation ensuring optimal energy management of the equipment used in resource exploitation.
+UQAR focuses on a number of areas related to mechanical and electrical engineering, allowing for the implementation of a range of projects, such as identification and exploitation of wind power energy potential in northern environments, including technological innovation ensuring optimal energy management of the equipment used in resource exploitation.